openplanttools/imodeljs-apps/README.md

 21. Get viewport to successfully update **Done** - Nick
 22. Determine whether or not to migrate configuration.ts to a JSON
 23. Implement loading circle function upon switching views/imodels/projects.
-23. Implement nicer loading functionality.
+24. Implement nicer loading functionality.
-24. Move select new iModel button to project
+25. Move select new iModel button to project
-25. Create new component to replace Tree View for plant document models
+26. Create new component to replace Tree View for plant document models - Nick *in progress*

 ##### (2) Display only relevant documents in tree.
 1. iModelHub project name (e.g. opbimdev01)